railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 Pull Flow
 ^^^^^^^^^

-Pull flows are a bit different from Push flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
+*Pull* flows are a bit different from Push flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
 What is being pulled is a *need*, not directly products.

-A classical example of Push flow is when you have an Outlet company, with a parent Company that is responsible for the supplies of the Outlet.
+A classical example of a Pull flow is when you have an Outlet company, with a parent Company that is responsible for the supplies of the Outlet.

   [ Customer ] <- A - [ Outlet ]  <- B -  [ Holding ] <- C - [ Supplier ]

+.. tip:: Demo Data

+        In our demo data example, the Outlet Company is Shop 1, while OpenERP SA is the parent company.

-When a new procurement order (A, coming from the confirmation of a Sales Order, for example) arrives in the Outlet, it is converted into another procurement (B, via a Push flow of the 'move' type) requested from the Holding.
-When procurement order B is processed by the Holding company, and if the product is out of stock, it can be converted into a Purchase Order (C) from the Supplier (Push flow of the 'Purchase' type).
+When a new procurement order A (resulting from the confirmation of a Sales Order, for example) is created in the Outlet (Shop 1), it is converted into another procurement B (through a Pull flow of the 'move' type) requested from the Holding.
+When procurement order B is processed by the Holding company (OpenERP SA), and if the product is out of stock, it may be converted into a Purchase Order (C) from the Supplier (Push flow of the 'Buy' type).
 The result is that the procurement order, the need, is pushed all the way between the Customer and Supplier.

 Technically, Pull flows allow to process procurement orders differently, not only depending on the product being considered, but also depending on which location holds the "need" for that product (i.e. the destination location of that procurement order).

-To explain pull flow for the product ``CPU1``, first we have to configure the minimum stock rules of ``CPU1`` for the company ``OpenERP S.A.`` and ``Shop 1`` using the menu :menuselection:`Warehouse --> Automatic Procurements --> Minimum Stock Rules` .
+To explain a pull flow for the product ``CPU1``, we first have to configure the minimum stock rules of ``CPU1`` for the company ``OpenERP S.A.`` and ``Shop 1`` using the menu :menuselection:`Warehouse --> Automatic Procurements --> Minimum Stock Rules` or by selecting the product concerned and then clicking the ``Minimum Stock Rules`` action.

+.. note:: Minimum Stock Rules

+        If you work with the demo data, these minimum stock rules have already been defined.

 For the company `OpenERP S.A.`: